aws-samples/network-access-analyzer-multi-account-analysis/README.md

 [Network Access Analyzer](https://docs.aws.amazon.com/vpc/latest/network-access-analyzer/what-is-network-access-analyzer.html) is a VPC feature that identifies unintended network access to your resources on AWS.
 You can use Network Access Analyzer to specify your network access requirements and to identify potential network paths that do not meet your specified requirements.

-This solution has been built to extend the functionality of organization-wide analysis, finding exclusion, and export to CSV which does not yet exist natively within Network Access Analzyer.
+This solution has been built to extend the functionality of organization-wide analysis, finding exclusion, and export to CSV which does not yet exist natively within Network Access Analyzer.
 (Future roadmap items)

 ## **Overview**